Best Puzzle Toys for Dogs: Keep Them Busy While You’re Busy With Baby

 If your dog eats too fast, this is a must-have.
 A slow-feeder bowl is a serving dish and puzzle toy in one.
 The built-in ridges turn mealtime into a puzzle, slowing down eating and helping prevent bloating or regurgitation.

-My favorite brand for slow bowls: Outward Hound!
 We have tested almost all of their designs and like them all.
 Great quality, doesn’t slide, easy to clean.
 Our two favorites from Outward Hound: this design and this one.

-Another brand frequently recommended by the community: MateeyLife Slow Feeder
+Another brand frequently recommended by the community: MateeyLife Slow Feeder.

 Lick Mat